 Gosh, that’s a difficult question, and it depends on a million and one factors.
 Are you teaching adults or kids?
 What materials do you have?

-The first thing to do (and the most important) is to figure out what you’re going to teach, and make a lesson plan.
+The first thing to do (and the most important) is to figure out what you’re going to teach, and then make a lesson plan.
 Think about timing, aims, and materials.
-Over time, this becomes easier, but in the beginning you will really need to think about the little details and be ready for all possible outcomes.
+With experience, this becomes easier, but in the beginning you will really need to think about the little details and be ready for all possible outcomes.

 Often, you can think of a lesson plan like this: